Joon-Hwan-Hong/Picogreen-Automation/README.md

 ## How to use
 1. Put the jupyter notebook and two separate excel files (one generated from TECAN Spark reader for Picogreen and the protocol plate layout) into the same directory/ folder.
 > Example of plate layout is shown below and on the repository.
-Position of standard DNA curve chosen arbitrarily
+Position of standard DNA curve chosen arbitrarily.
+The names on cells can be customized to the experimenter's choice for the report generation.
 > ![alt text](Layout_Example.png "Layout_Example")
 4. Go to <<Misc. and Settings>> to change parameters (need to change the name of layout and tecan excel file)
 3. Click "Cell" on the Menu bar, then click "Run All"